eramons/techblog/content/post/thinkpadw500.md

 ### 1.3 Use flashrom internally

-Before dissasembling the machine, I wanted to find out what could I do accessing the chip internally.
+Before dissasembling the machine, find out what can be done accessing the chip internally i.e. which read/write permissions the different regions have.

-Boot with Live Ubuntu USB stick.
-When the live CD is starting, press TAB.
-Modify the boot options to add _nopat_ and _iomem=relaxed_.
+Re-boot with the Live Ubuntu USB stick. __Important: when the live CD is starting, press TAB.
+Modify the boot options to add _nopat_ and _iomem=relaxed_.__

-Verify boot option was correctly set:
+After booting, verify that both options were correctly set:
 ```
 ubuntu@ubuntu:~/ cat /proc/cmdline
 ... iomem=relaxed nopat ...
 ```

 Install flashrom.
-Flashrom is not available for ubuntu as a package, so I had to build it from code.
-First install git and build dependencies:
+Flashrom is not available for ubuntu as a package - it must be built first.
+Install git and build dependencies:
 ```
 ubuntu@ubuntu:~/flashrom$ sudo apt-get install git build-essential libpci-dev libusb-1.0
 ```